Buy or Sell First?

 Pros and Cons Each Way!

 First of all, we don't live in a perfect world.
-(Well, we do actually, but that's a conversation for another time after you're read my book, available through this website.)
+(Well, we do actually, but that's a conversation for another time after you've read my book.
+For more details, click here.)
 Sometimes, though, situations are complicated and a risk must be taken if you ever want to reach a goal.
 Actually, the biggest risk in life is ...

 Have you ever found yourself having to choose whether to buy first or sell first?
 Maybe the homeowner of your dream home refused to accept a conditional offer?
 If you'd like to share your story, ask a question or compare notes with fellow guests,click here.